 The number of people in the unfold pot will also be relevant to your decision.
 If there are lots of players who could unfold, then you will need a decent hand to continue.
 If there is only you and one other player who could unfold, then the situation is different, and you can profitably unfold with a broader range of poker hands, from small pairs to flush draws — in this case, you could win by having the best hand or if the opponent chooses not to unfold.

-You should observe how loose or tightly opponents tend to unfold.
+You should observe how loose or tight opponents tend to unfold.
 Some may only unfold if they have a big hand while others may unfold at every opportunity.
 By looking at how many players are potentially contesting the side pot and their tendencies when it comes to unfolding, you can make an informed and profitable decision on whether to pay the bet or not.

 Just as players have different styles in Texas Hold ‘em, they will also have different styles when it comes to their unfold game.
 What results is a hand range for continuing with the unfold bet.